Chinatown’s most iconic restaurants

 ShanDong MaMa

-ShanDong MaMa is a no-frills dumpling house that has been a crowd favourite for 10 years now.
-Tucked away in Mid City Arcade, the food is inspired by China’s Shandong Province.
+ShanDong MaMa is a no-frills dumpling house that has been a crowd favourite for over a decade.
+Tucked away in Midcity Arcade, the food is inspired by China’s Shandong province.
 Settle into the cafeteria for homestyle cooking, with a mother and daughter team at the helm.
-Try inventive flavours like green chilli Wagyu beef.
-Or the squid ink dumplings.
-They're filled with New Zealand squid, home-minced chicken breast, flying fish roe and a surprising hit of basil.
+Order the cult-status fried mackerel dumplings or try inventive flavours like squid ink.
 The vegan dumplings are a winner too.

 China Red

 Affordable, convenient and delicious.
-China Red specialises in plump, juicy, xiao long bao.
+China Red specialises in plump, juicy xiao long bao.
 The menu also has a range of delicious dumplings, including Peking pork.
-Sit under the glow of red lanterns, order from a touch screen and wait for those bamboo baskets to arrive.
+Sit under the hanging red lanterns and order bamboo baskets from a touch screen.
 They're made by skilful noodle throwers and deft dumpling chefs you can see at work behind a window.

 More Chinatown restaurants